 The Best Gold Spray Paint Ranked Overall

 So now we know.
-And I’ll probably need an entire case now because I use this stuff on everything.
+Maybe it’ll come in handy for your next DIY project.
+I’ll probably need an entire case now because I use this stuff on everything.

 What else should I test?
 This was fun!